apeterson91/website/content/post/concentration_parameter/index.md

 [^1]: This is an abridged quote with edited notation to fit with the rest of this post.
 You can check out the original sentence 3/4 of the way down on the first page of Ferguson's [paper](https://www.jstor.org/stable/2958008?seq=1#metadata_info_tab_contents).
 [^2]: That's right, the DP is used as a prior in a bayesian paradigm.
 If you need an update on bayesian statistics I'd reccomend the textbook in footnote 3.
+[^3]: There is another sampler available for working with the DP, but it's not quite as efficient as the blocked sampler.
+See Ishwaran and James 2001 paper on stick breaking priors for more details.
-[^3]: (Chapter 23 Gelman et al. (2013).
+[^4]: (Chapter 23 Gelman et al. (2013).
 Dirichlet Processes In *Bayesian Data Analysis* (pp.560-587) Chapman and Hall/CRC.
-[^4]: There may be some irregularities due to label switching, but these are expected.
+[^5]: There may be some irregularities due to label switching, but these are expected.
 See Ch.
 22 in the textbook footnoted above.